bbauska/meta-react-basics/README.md

 <h3>Responding to events</h3>

-You can respond to events by declaring event handler functions inside your components:
+<p>You can respond to events by declaring event handler functions inside
+your components:</p>

 <details open>
   <summary>React code:</summary>